maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 "A long time" could be different for each operation and we can use our observability tools to guide us here.

-Again if the process is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.
+Similar to with events if the operation is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.

 ## Other considerations